arc12/ESP12-Low-Power-Board-Eagle/README.md

 - Remove LED from ESP-12
 - Battery and LDO circuit as normal, hard-wire JP7, omit JP8 and the PSU connector.
 - Omit p-Vcc components; JP9 as permanent wire.
-- LED2 as amber, 180R resistor, with jumper.
+- LED2 as amber, 180R resistor, with jumper. (omit LED1 and R9)
 - Cfg0 and Cfg1 jumpers (neither connected for normal use.
 - SJ3 to deep sleep.
 - Include serial header and external power jumper, but no others; solder SHT40 direct to one I2C header slot.
-- Reset switch but not "flash/cmd"
+- Reset switch but not "flash/cmd" (omit R7).